 The presentations were followed by a lively question-and-answer session with the audience.
 The evening ended with informal networking, providing an opportunity for those involved in promoting sustainable fisheries to share the latest news and research.

-Fish Night 2 was covered live on IIED's Twitter service, and IIED's Storify platform has a round-up of the event.
+Fish Night 2 was covered live on IIED's Twitter service, and we published a round-up via Storify.

 Find out more:

-The first Fish Night also saw the launch of Economic Incentives for Marine and Coastal Conservation, a book edited by Essam Yassin Mohammed, senior researcher in the IIED's Sustainable Markets Group.
+The first Fish Night also saw the launch of Economic Incentives for Marine and Coastal Conservation, a book edited by Essam Yassin Mohammed, senior researcher in the IIED's Sustainable Markets research group.